 Additionally, as I explain in the guide on making yourself squirt, the fluid that you ejaculate when you squirt travels through the same that tube you pee from .
 This fluid comes from your Skene’s gland.
 But because it goes through the same tube as your pee, you may feel like you are peeing if you happen to squirt while rubbing your G Spot.

 So now that you know how to find your G Spot, you’re probably going to be interested in getting the most pleasure possible from it.
 This guide on how to finger yourself will help, as will this one and this one on using a dildo will help a lot as well.
-The squirting guide will also show you and your man everything you need to know about female ejaculation during sex.
+The squirting guide will also show you and your man everything you need to know about female ejaculation during sex, and he can learn how to make you orgasm here.

 Watch This: Blow Job Tutorial Video